 Apollonios is known to have served as a strategos (head of the civil administration) of the district Apollonopolis and was active at the time a revolt of the Jews took place in Egypt and when Hadrian succeeded Trajan as emperor.
 His archives which included numerous official and private papers have been preserved.
 Apollonius had a regular correspondence with his hometown Hermopolis where his wife Aline, his daughter Heraidous and his mother Eudaimonis lived.
 The documents shed some light on the uprising of the Jewish diaspora in Egypt and the impact of this war on the local population of the country in AD 116 and 117.

-Livia Capponi also advances the hypothesis of a visit of Hadrian to Alexandria soon after his accession, between September and the end of October 117.
+Livia Capponi also advances the hypothesis of a visit of Hadrian to Alexandria soon after his accession.
 In her opinion there is literary and especially papyrological evidence to support the emperor’s presence in Egypt in 117, including documents referring to Hadrian’s edicts and benefactions in favour of the Egyptian farmers and other categories of the local population.
 This was first suggested by W.D.
 Gray in his paper New Light from Egypt on the Early Reign of Hadrian (1923) who believed that the «Jewish war would have summoned Hadrian to Egypt, as the menace from the Roxolani summoned him later (118) to the Danube frontier».
 The literary evidence comes from the 4th century theologian and historian Jerome who, in his Chronicle (a translation into Latin of the Chronicon of Eusebius), mentions that Hadrian restored Alexandria after its destruction by the Jews (Adrianus Alexandriam a Judaeis subversam restauravit – Chron.197) as well as from Epiphanius’ reference to a journey made by Hadrian in Palestine and Egypt in his first year in power.

 Hadrian appears to have played a major role in the restoration work of the buildings damaged during the revolt which had begun in AD 115.
 The Jews destroyed many pagan monuments and buildings, including possibly parts of the Alexandrian Serapeum and Hadrian personally ordered the restoration of the Egyptian buildings.
-For this reason Hadrian was hailed as saviour and benefactor both in Egypt and in Cyrenaica.
+For this reason Hadrian was hailed as “saviour” and “benefactor” both in Egypt and in Cyrenaica.
 The widespread destruction of Cyrenaica is well attested by epigraphical and archaeological evidence.
-Cyrene itself was extensively rebuilt during the reign of Hadrian and some of the work was specifically associated with the tumultu Iudaicus.
+Cyrene itself was extensively rebuilt during the reign of Hadrian and some of the work was specifically associated with the tumultu Iudaicus. —

 On a Oxyrhynchite papyrus dated to 19 November AD 117 (SB 14.11958), Herakleides, the former gymnasiarch of Oxyrhynchus, lists the expenses incurred for the works on the temple of Artemis and states that its reconstruction began on Thoth 27 of the Year Two of Hadrian, that is 24 September 117.
 Other papyri, all from Apollonios’ archives at Heptakomia and dated to November 117 to January 118, demonstrate that before the end of October 117 Hadrian personally issued a series of decrees aimed at rescuing the Egyptian farmers from economic insecurity.
 The effect of the Jewish war upon agricultural conditions in the “granary of the Empire” necessitated a number of important measures.